orblivion/desert-atlas/generate-data/README.md

 (TODO - s3 credentials on real version)

 (TODO - explain planet-test.osm.pbf.
 It's for testing the build process with a very very small planet file.
 It won't deal with data issues or resource limitations but it'll see if you're probably running the correct commands.
-Created (hopefully) with `osmium tags-filter planet.osm.pbf n/place=city -o planet-test.osm.pbf` and then with pyosmium filtering out lower population cities to make it even smaller.
+Created (hopefully) with `osmium tags-filter planet.osm.pbf n/place=city -o planet-test.osm.pbf` (requires `osmium` package on Debian) and then with pyosmium filtering out lower population cities to make it even smaller.
 EDIT: akshually we want the bigger one probably so that we have at least 2 regions per super region.)

 Real version: Run `./build_all.py` and it will build the world for you using the latest weekly `planet.osm.pbf`.
 The results will be in the `output/` directory, and will also be uploaded to S3.
 As of this writing this will take about 2 and a half days on a shared Linode VPS with 16 GB of memory.